George-Ayman-saber/alx-pre_course/0x01-git/README.md

-Iam George and first time to update
+I am George and first time to update